-Kuala Lumpur (or “KL,” as the locals say) is the capital of Malaysia.
-The days when it all began as mud flats and tin deposits (in the 1850's) seem unimaginable compared to it's current state.
-You will find many traces of history in the beautifully preserved architecture.
-Today, Kuala Lumpur is the International Garden City of Lights where shoppers are spoiled for choices.
-From street vendors to luxurious boutiques, connoisseurs broaden their palates, party animals find sanctuaries, and naturists are wowed.
-Whoever you are, this vibrant, multicultural city awaits with endless offers.
+Kuala Lumpur (or KL, as the locals say) is the capital of Malaysia, and – according to a recent study – the second-friendliest city in the world in 2019.
+The days when it all began as mud flats and tin deposits (in the 1850s) seem unimaginable compared to its current state.
+Today, Kuala Lumpur is the International Garden City of Lights where shoppers are spoiled for choice.
+Gastronomy connoisseurs broaden their palates, party animals find sanctuaries, and nature-lovers are wowed.

 Police and Ambulance: 999 (112 from a mobile telephone)

 Tourist Police: +60 32149 6590

 The Star Papers

 Malaysia Tourist Information Counter (MATIC)

 109 Jalan Ampang